 Part 1.
 Termination Provisions.

-(a) “Specified Entity” means in relation to Party A, none; and in relation to Party B, none.
+(a) “Specified Entity” means in relation to Party A, Enron Credit Limited; and in relation to Party B, none.

 (b) The “Cross Default” provisions of Section 5(a)(vi) will apply to Party A, and will apply to Party B.

+“Specified Indebtedness” shall mean any obligation (whether present or future, contingent or otherwise, as principal or surety or otherwise) (a) in respect of borrowed money, and/or (b) in respect of any Specified Transaction (except that, for this purpose only, the words "and any other entity" shall be substituted for the words "and the other party to this Agreement (or any Credit Support Provider of such other party or any applicable Specified Entity of such other party)" where they appear in the definition of Specified Transaction).For the purpose of Section 5(a)(vi):

+(a) any reference to Specified Indebtedness becoming, or becoming capable of being declared, due and payable shall, in the case of Specified Indebtedness which is a Specified Transaction, be deemed to be a reference to Specified Indebtedness being, or becoming capable of being, terminated by the other party to such Specified Transaction; and

+(b) in determining the amount to be included in 'Threshold Amount' with respect to Specified Indebtedness which is a Specified Transaction, the amount payable under the close-out provisions of such Specified Transaction.

 “Threshold Amount” means: with respect to Party A, U.S. $100,000,000 (or its equivalent in another currency); and with respect to Party B, U.S. $100,000,000 (or its equivalent in another currency).

 (c) The “Credit Event Upon Merger” provisions of Section 5(b)(iv) as amended below will apply to Party A and to Party B.